Kevin Stefanski: Cleveland Browns

 On January 13, 2020, Stefanski signed a five-year contract to become the 18th head coach of the Cleveland Browns, two days after the Minnesota Vikings lost in the NFC playoffs.
 On September 13, 2020, Stefanski lost his head coaching debut to the Baltimore Ravens by a score of 38–6.
 The loss marked the 16th consecutive Week 1 without a win for the Browns.
 On September 17, Stefanski recorded his first career win as a head coach in the 35–30 win against the Cincinnati Bengals.

 On December 6, Stefanski became the first Browns head coach since Romeo Crennel in 2007 to lead the franchise to a winning season, securing his ninth win with a 41–35 victory over the Tennessee Titans.
 Stefanski led the Browns to a 11–5 record, finishing third in the AFC North and clinching the Browns' first playoff berth since 2002.
 It was also the franchise's best record since their 1999 return.
 However, Stefanski tested positive for COVID-19 on the Tuesday before the game, preventing him from coaching the wild card game against the Pittsburgh Steelers.
 The Browns went on to defeat the Steelers 48–37, which was their first playoff win since 1994, as well as their first since their 1999 re-activation.
 He returned to the team on January 14.
 The Browns lost the following week to the Kansas City Chiefs in the AFC Divisional Round, 22–17.
 For his work during the 2020 season, Stefanski was named as the Associated Press NFL Coach of the Year.
 He was the first Browns coach to receive the honor since Forrest Gregg in 1976, in addition to being the first after Cleveland's return in 1999.

+During the 2023 Browns season, Stefanski led the team to a second winning season (11–6) along with another playoff appearance becoming the first Browns head coach to lead the team to multiple postseason appearances since Marty Schottenheimer.
+He again was named Associated Press Coach of the Year.
+The Browns saw their season end in the Wild Card Round with a 45–14 loss to the Houston Texans.

+On June 5, 2024, the Browns signed Stefanski to a contract extension.
+The Browns faltered to a 3–14 record in the 2024 season.

 Head coaching record

 Personal life

-Stefanski and his wife Michelle have three children together.
-He is the son of NBA executive Ed Stefanski.
+Stefanski's wife, Michelle, is also from Philadelphia.
+The couple married in 2007.
+They have three children together, two sons and a daughter.
+Stefanski is the son of NBA executive Ed Stefanski.